THOMASELOVE/431-2018-project/survey-results/README.md

 # Project Survey Results

-In Project Study 1, you will be responsible for completing six analyses of data from the 49 respondents to the Course Project Survey.
+In Project Study 1, you will analyze data provided by 49 respondents to the Course Project Survey.

 ## Key Points - What's on this page?